phptuts/StarterBundleForSymfony/README.md

 - How to add Linked In Login (OAuth Provider)
 - How to add EasyAdmin Bundle For User Management
 - How to put in a Global Exception Handler
+- How to log the user in after they have registered
+- How to send an email after the user registers